sadeedmahamood/100-days-of-code/PROGRESS.md

 \- Applied concepts like scope, randomization, and modular programming.

-/## 🗓️ Day 15 – Local Development Environment & Coffee Machine Project
+\## 🗓️ Day 15 – Local Development Environment & Coffee Machine Project

-/-Learned how Python modules work and how to structure multi-file programs.
+\-Learned how Python modules work and how to structure multi-file programs.

-/-Practiced importing data, functions, and constants from separate files.
+\-Practiced importing data, functions, and constants from separate files.

-/-Built the Coffee Machine Program, simulating resources, coin insertion, and drink processing.
+\-Built the Coffee Machine Program, simulating resources, coin insertion, and drink processing.

+\## 🗓️ Day 16 – Object-Oriented Programming (OOP)

+\-Learned the fundamentals of Object-Oriented Programming in Python.

+\-Understood classes, objects, attributes, and methods.

+\-Practiced creating classes and initializing objects using the __init__ method.

+\-Refactored the Coffee Machine Project using OOP concepts for better structure and readability.
 ---